 This faux terracotta paint project is all about layering the colors for texture.

-- Like I said above I start with the middle toned color which in my case is the Strawberry Malt.
+- Like I said above I start with the middle-toned color which in my case is the Strawberry Malt.
 I actually ended up doing two coats of that color.

 - When that is dried, I thinly brush on the darker color.
 For me, it was the Rustic Oak.
-Dab some of the paint off onto a paper towel before brushing on so you can make sure it’s lightly painted on with no full coverage.
+Dab some of the paint off onto a paper towel before brushing it on so you can make sure it’s lightly painted on with no full coverage.

 - When that is dried, I crosshatch an even lighter layer of the white paint.
 I wouldn’t even call it a layer.
 Just use the tips of the brush to lightly dust it with the white and feather it on.